Tropical Storm Elsa gaining strength, could become hurricane

 “Before we left, we knew it was coming,” Wirtz said.

-The Tampa Bay Rays game against Cleveland was postponed until a doubleheader on Wednesday, the team announced.
-Most schools, in their summer terms, will be closed through Wednesday, and attractions such as Zoo Tampa and several museums were closing early.
+“We’re trained and prepared, and we want to ensure our customers are safe and prepared for any impacts from the storm,” said Todd Fountain, the utility’s Florida storm director.

+The fifth game of the Stanley Cup finals between the Tampa Bay Lightning and Montreal Canadiens, set for Wednesday night, will take place, Tampa Mayor Jane Castor said.
+The Lightning lead the NHL’s championship series 3-1 and could clinch the title with a victory.

-Bands of rain were expected to reach Surfside on Florida's Atlantic coast, soaking the rubble of the Champlain Towers South, which collapsed June 24, killing at least 32 people.
-Search and rescue crews have worked through rain in search of more than 100 others listed as missing, but must pause when lightning threatens, and a garage area in the pancaked debris already filled with water Monday, officials said.
+Bands of rain reached Surfside on Florida's Atlantic coast, soaking the rubble of the Champlain Towers South, which collapsed June 24, killing at least 36 people.
+Search and rescue crews have worked through rain in search of more than 100 others unaccounted for, although lightning forced rescuers to pause their work for two hours early Tuesday, officials said.

-Elsa’s maximum sustained winds stood at 70 mph (112 kph) early Tuesday.
-A slow strengthening is forecast through Tuesday night and Elsa could be at hurricane strength before it makes landfall in Florida.
-Its core was about 95 miles (152 kilometers) northwest of Key West, Florida, and 180 miles (290 kilometers) south of Tampa.
-It was continuing to move to the north-northwest at 10 mph (16 kph), according to the National Hurricane Center.
+Elsa’s maximum sustained winds stood at 70 mph Tuesday afternoon.
+Its core was about 155 miles south-southwest of Tampa.
+It was continuing to move to the north at 10 mph, according to the National Hurricane Center.

 Cuban officials evacuated 180,000 people against the possibility of heavy flooding from a storm that already battered several Caribbean islands, killing at least three people.